 Maine appeals to all of the senses, as it evolves season after season.
 Famous Maine destinations seem tailor-made for family vacations, while the state's wild, uncharted expanses invite outdoor lovers to reconnect with nature's rhythms and explore.
+Base yourself in Maine's largest city, Portland, and you'll be centrally located to do and see it all.
 Here are the 10 things for which Maine is most famous.
 Check them all off your list, and you can say you've truly experienced the best of Maine.

 Homarus americanus.
 You may not know lobster's Latin name, but you probably know its reputation for being one of the yummiest substances on Earth!
-You haven't truly tasted lobster until you've devoured a crustacean fresh-plucked from the cold waters of the Gulf of Maine, where Homarus americanus is most abundant.
-In Maine, lobster is so plentiful, you won't have to pay a fortune for a memorable feast.
+You haven't truly tasted lobster until you've devoured a crustacean fresh-plucked from the cold, abundant waters of the Gulf of Maine.
+In New England's northernmost state, lobster is so plentiful, you won't have to pay a fortune for a memorable feast.
 And nothing's more satisfying than eating lobster "in the rough" at a picnic table by the sea.

 There are more than 60 lighthouses in Maine...each unique and storied.
 These coastal sentries beckon to visitors enchanted by their symbolism and scenic majesty.
 Some are easy to find, others remote: Visiting them all would be quite an odyssey!
 If you're a lighthouse lover, consider visiting Maine in September, when the annual Open Lighthouse Day takes place.
 The annual Maine Lighthouse Ride for bicyclists is also in September.